 The rain pours down upon the well-roofed house.

 It falls not upon the house that is roofless,

 Therefore open wide that which is closed,

 And the rain will not descend upon it.

 — Uposatha Sutta, Ud.
 5.5

 These verses are only intelligible, taken in connection with an incident in the Buddha’s life, when he sent his disciples to a poor man to ask for firewood.
 The poor man gave the beams which supported the roof of his hut.
 And, as the story goes, when it rained everywhere else, it did not rain upon the poor man’s roofless hut.
-(Strong, 138 fn.
+(G.M.
+Strong, 138 fn.
 33)

 This footnote misses the point entirely.
 The verses can be understood without reference to a miracle story like Jesus’ loaves and fishes.
 The problem is not the translation, which is quite close to that of Thanissaro Bhikkhu.

 “Open wide that which is closed,” and you won’t get soaked in the rain.
 I loved this.
-This saying captures all that I have been studying from Lǎozǐ, beginning with section 11 of the Dàodéjīng.
+This saying captures all that I had been studying from Lǎozǐ, beginning with section 11 of the Dàodéjīng.